 |

 persistAccumulator | Whether to persist accumulation state.
 We suggest keeping this setting enabled unless you are not using hour and day level aggregation and consider losing up to 1 minute worth of data during proxy restarts acceptable.
-Default: true. | .
-Warning: If set to false, unprocessed metrics are lost on proxy shutdown.
+Default: true

 |

 persistMessages | Whether to persist received metrics to disk.
-Default: true. | Boolean.
-Warning: If set to false, unprocessed metrics are lost on proxy shutdown.
+Default: true

 |

 pushRelayHistogramAggregatorAccumulatorSize | Since 6.0.
 Max number of concurrent histogram to accumulations at the relay ports.
 The value is approximately the number of time series * 2 (use a higher multiplier if out-of-order points more than 1 bin apart are expected).
 Setting this value too high will cause excessive disk space usage, setting this value too low may cause severe performance issues.
 Only applicable if the pushRelayHistogramAggregator is set to true.
-Default: 32. |
+Default: 32 |

 Positive integer. |

 pushRelayHistogramAggregatorCompression | Since 6.0.
 Number of centroids per histogram.
-Only applicable if the pushRelayHistogramAggregator is set to true.
-Default: 32. |
+Only applicable if the pushRelayHistogramAggregator is set to true .
+Default: 32 |

 Must be between 20 and 1000.
 Ex: 40 |

 pushRelayHistogramAggregatorFlushSecs | Since 6.0.
-Interval in milliseconds to check for histograms that have accumulated at the relay ports before sending data to Wavefront.
-Only applicable if the pushRelayHistogramAggregator is set to true.
-Default: 70. |
+Interval in milliseconds to check for histograms that have accumulated at the relay ports before sending data to the Operations for Applications service.
+Only applicable if the pushRelayHistogramAggregator is set to true .
+Default: 70 |

 Number of milliseconds.
 Ex: 80 |